solace-fi/solace-docs/docs/dev-docs/sdk/Fetching Data.md

 ### **accountBalanceOf**

-Gets the account balance for a policyholder
+Gets the account balance (total USD deposited) for a policyholder

 ```js
 // ...setup fetcher object for Ethereum mainnet